 By Ed Staskus

-There has never been a glut of men who fight for a guerilla group and three armies, one of them twice, during any war.
+There has never been an excess of men who fight for a guerrilla group and three armies, one of them twice, during any single war.
 An army a day keeps most men busy enough.
 Leonas Lucauskas stayed busier than many other combatants during the titanic struggle that was World War II, serving in the Lithuanian, German, and American armed forces.
 He may not have had as many lives as a cat, but it was close enough.

 “My father was born in 1916, in the Ukraine,” said Leo Lucas.
 “My grandfather Juozas and grandmother Stanislava were living in Poltava, insanely far from Marijampole, their home.”
 He meant the 700 miles was insanely far given the state of Russian roads and railroads.
 The Eastern Front, where millions of men were slaughtering each other at the time, was closer.